Which city is cheaper, Cannes or Marseille?

 Many visitors explore the shopping areas in Marseille.
 The city has boutiques, farmers markets, and flea markets to explore, as well as any luxury brand you may want.

-Cannes is a world class destination for shoppers.
+Cannes is a famous shopping destination with plenty of stores.
 With its many affluent visitors, the shopping scene in town is filled with luxury brands and posh boutiques.
 Perfume and porcelain are both popular things to buy in the area.

 Marseille and Cannes are both fun destinations for the whole family.